Basdorsman/kilonova-heating-rate/README.md

 Everything you need to produce kilonova light curves:
 - Kilonova model by Kenta Hotokezaka.
-- Output temperature, bolometric luminosity or flux, AB magnitude in custom frequency band.
+- Output temperature, bolometric luminosity.
+Flux, AB magnitude in custom frequency band to be added later.
-- Fitting formulae to relate binary parameters to outflow parameters by Geert Raaijmakers.
-- Calculate heating rate or input your own heating rate data.
-- Modify # of opacity zones in concentric model.
-- Astropy.units compatible.
+- Heating rate by Korobkin et al. 2012
 - Code accelerated with Numba.